Does Galveston Island Have an ‘Off Season’ Real Estate Market?

 Story & Photos By Lyndsey Garza

 After living on the island for 13 years, I can say without a doubt that the last three months of the year are my favorite months to be an islander.
 With the unpredictable weather, I can enjoy the bay while getting a suntan with my family on our boat.
-Two days later, I can be bundled up in a jacket and pull on my boots to head out to show properties to potential buyers.
+Two days later, I can be bundled up in a jacket and pull on my boots to head out to show properties and houses for sale to potential buyers.

 Although Galveston seems to slow down during the week, these months are also filled with fabulous fall events, such as the Lone Star Biker Rally, Octoberfest, Artwalks, Dickens on the Strand and the Moody Gardens Festival of Lights.
 Even though the beaches have a little more room, the visitors are still here.
 They are simply enjoying and discovering Galveston’s other attractions, which are starting to gain as much popularity as the well-known summer destinations.